apo0orva/Login2Explore-Project/README.md

 ##Reasons of using JsonPowerDB (JPDB): -

--High Performance
+- High Performance
--Lightweight
+- Lightweight
--Real-time
+- Real-time
--Ready to use API for Json document DB
+- Ready to use API for Json document DB
--Time Series DB fuctionality
+- Time Series DB fuctionality
--Key-value DB
+- Key-value DB
-GeoSpatial DB
+- GeoSpatial DB